rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Set to false to disable scanning when the battery is low/critical or set to true to enable it.</p>
+Set to false to disable scanning when the battery is low/critical or set to true to enable it.
 ####Params
 <p><strong>Default:</strong> false</p>
 ####Access